Kailokk/trata/README.md

 //Image here please

 ## Contribution/Feedback
-Any contributions or feedback are very welcome!
+//Any contributions or feedback are very welcome!

 ## License
-link to licence
+//link to licence

 ---